Ceramic - Cheese Plate & Cover

 Historical information

-This cheese plate and cover was owned by the Ure family.
-Scottish migrants, John and Jane Ure settled on acreage north of Gembrook in 1874.
-They called their property 'Silver Wells' because of finding a pure and plentiful water source when digging their initial well.
+This ornate ceramic cheese plate and cover which is probably early 20th century was owned by the Ure family.
+Scottish migrants, John and Jane Ure.
+They settled on acreage north of Gembrook in 1874 which they called 'Silver Wells' because of finding a pure and plentiful water source when digging their initial well.
 Silver Wells became the commercial centre of the early Gembrook settlement with shops, post office etc. When the train came through in 1900 the Gembrook commercial centre shifted to its present location, near the railway station.
 The Ure family continued to play a significant role in the Gembrook community.
 Items were donated by Jean Worrell

 Significance